-When a written request is received electronically or through mail, the specialist will complete the appropriate hearing request form, DOM 350 Request for Local Hearing or DOM 352 Request for State Hearing, and sign the form to begin the appeal process.
+When a written request is received, the specialist or supervisor will complete the DOM 350 Request for Local Hearing or DOM 352 Request for State Hearing and sign the form to begin the appeal process.
 Any written request received from the client will be attached to the DOM 350 or DOM 352.
-The request may be submitted to the regional or central office by mail, inperson or by fax or by electronic means.
+The request may be submitted to the regional or central office by mail, in-person or by fax or by electronic means.
 An original signature is not required to be a valid hearing request.
 If the hearing request does not specify the type of hearing desired, the specialist will contact the person making the request to determine whether a local or a state hearing is being requested.
 If contact cannot be made within three (3) days of receipt of the hearing request, the regional office will assume a local standard hearing is requested and schedule accordingly.
 However, if the hearing involves a medical decision, which requires that a state hearing be held or if a state hearing is requested, the request will be forwarded to the Office of Administrative Appeals in the Central Office for assignment to a hearing officer.

-Hearing Requests Made In Person
+Hearing Requests Made in Person